Thanksgiving 2020 recipes!

 - In another bowl beat the eggs and stir in the cottage cheese and lemon juice

-- Let the skillet cool off for about 10 minutes then lay the strips of bacon into the skillet
+- Let the skillet cool off then lay the strips of bacon into the skillet

-- Cook the bacon over medium heat on the stove top for about 5 minutes
+- Cook the bacon over medium heat on the stovetop for about 3 - 5 minutes

 - Turn off the heat and flip the bacon over keeping it in order

-- Pour the batter carefully over the bacon strips
+- Spoon the batter carefully over the bacon strips

 - Let the cornbread rest for about 5 -10 minutes